grabmy/laravel-api-builder/README.md

 - Delete a record from table product if order.product_id is set
 - Delete a list of records from table category if category records are linked to this order record
+- Delete the file path image if it exists

 ## API configuration